 HERE UNTIL HIV ISN'T: OUR APPROACH TO HIV CURE

-Richard Dunham, Director of HIV Cure at ViiV Healthcare
+Richard Dunham, Head of HIV Remission and Cure Research Strategy at ViiV Healthcare

 Incredible advances have been made in the development of effective HIV treatments that allow people living with HIV to suppress their virus to undetectable levels and avoid transmitting it to others.
 This era of effective treatment with antiretrovirals (ARV) is undoubtedly a gigantic leap forward from the early beginnings of the HIV crisis, but the fact remains that there are almost 38 million people living with HIV worldwide.1